applabsc/React-Native-Curriculum/Lesson 4: Networking.md

 # Lesson 4: Networking
 ## Promises

 Before we cover the networking part, we need to cover promises within Javascript first, as promises are used pretty much any time you need to make an asyncronous operation like a network request.
-Whenever you make a function call that makes network request or does a slow operation that needs to be done asyncronously, the function will return a **promise**.
+Whenever you make a function call that makes network request or does a slow operation (such as writing to system storage), the function will return a **promise**.

 A promise is an object with two main functions that can be called on it: `then()` and `catch()`. `then()` is used to handle the success case, (e.g. when the network call returns successfully), and `catch()` is used to handle the failure case (e.g. when the network call failed for whatever reason).